automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 }
 ```

-In the read-a-document-from-data initializer (`init(configuration: ReadConfiguration)`), MeetingNotes attempts to decode the wrapper from the bytes provided by the system, followed by initializing an Automerge document using the bytes embedded within the wrapped document.
+In the read-a-document-from-data initializer (`init(configuration: ReadConfiguration)`), MeetingNotes attempts to decode the wrapper from the bytes provided by the system, followed by initializing an Automerge document with the bytes embedded within the wrapped document.
-If this process succeeds, the initializer uses ``AutomergeDecoder`` to decode an instance of the model from the Automerge document.
+If this process succeeds, the initializer uses `AutomergeDecoder` to decode an instance of the model from the Automerge document.

 ```swift
 required init(configuration: ReadConfiguration) throws {